leszkolukasz/usos_filter/README.md

 ## Notice

-This script was tested only for University for Warsaw, therefore, I don't know if it works for other univerities as well.
+This script was tested only for University for Warsaw, therefore, I don't know if it works for other universities as well.